Homotopy theory of curved operads and curved algebras: Bar and cobar constructions in the curved setting

-A curved complete operad $\Oo$ is \emph{weight graded} if it is endowed with a extra grading $\Oo^{(w)}$ compatible with the composition product.
+A complete operad $\Pp$ in graded $\sS$-modules is \emph{weight graded} if it is endowed with an extra grading $\Pp^{(w)}$ for $w \geq 0$, compatible with the composition product.
 It is connected for this weight grading if we have